feiyangfan/learning/git.md

 * **git push origin :foo** deletes the foo branch both locally and remotely
 * **git fetch origin :foo** create a foo branch locally

-#### Diverged Work
-* Imagine you clone a repository on Monday and start dabbling on a side feature.
-By Friday you are ready to publish your feature -- but oh no!
-Your coworkers have written a bunch of code during the week that's made your feature out of date (and obsolete).
-They've also published these commits to the shared remote repository, so now your work is based on an old version of the project that's no longer relevant
-* Two ways to fix this problem
-	* **rebase**
-		* **git pull --rebase**
-	* **merge**
-		* **git pull**

-#### stuck on rejected push
-* Imagin your push is rejected because pushing to main is not permitted and you need to do a pull request, now you are stuck on main.
-	* create a new branch called feature
-	* git reset main back to the previous origin/main commit
-	* git push origin feature

 #### Remote tracking
 * Connection between **main** and **origin/main** is explained simply by the "remote tracking" property of branches.
 The **main** branch is set to track **origin/main** -- this means there is an implied merge target and implied push destination for the **main** branch.
 * when you clone a repository with git, this property is actually set for you automatically.